 - 4.85 Acceptance of Money from Students.
 Faculty members shall not, without approval of the President or his/her designee, collect from students any fees or charges to be expended for Component purposes or sell to students books, notes, materials or supplies.
 Faculty of the rank of lecturer or above, and other instructional personnel as designated by the Component President, may not accept pay from students for extra instruction or teaching of students registered in the Component.
 With prior written approval of the President or his or her designee, instructional employees below the rank of lecturer may accept pay from students for extraclass instruction or coaching but only in courses or sections of courses with which they have no instructional connection.
 The faculty handbook of the Component shall specify the procedure for approval at the Component level. - 4.86 Knowledge of These Rules & Regulations.
 Each faculty member shall become acquainted with these Rules and Regulations, Component policies and faculty handbooks, catalogues, announcements of courses, other official publications, and printed or other material regularly prepared for the use of the faculty.
-The President shall have copies of these Rules and Regulations, Component policies and faculty handbook available at the President's office, the library, and other appropriate campus locations. - 4.9 Honorary Titles and Emeritus Faculty. - 4.91 Honorary Titles.
-Several honorary titles Regents' Professor, University Distinguished Professor, Emeritus (or distinguished emeritus) Status - recognize long and distinguished service. - 4.92 Regents' Professor.
+The President shall have copies of these Rules and Regulations, Component policies and faculty handbook available at the President's office, the library, and other appropriate campus locations. - 4.87 Faculty Leaving Administrator Role.
+An administrator who holds a concurrent tenured faculty appointment, in good standing, may resume or assume a faculty appointment with all the rights and responsibilities of faculty in the department.
+Upon return to faculty status, the new salary shall be commensurate with the salary of other faculty with similar qualifications performing similar duties but shall not be greater than the salary of the highest paid faculty in the department. - (1) When a department does not have faculty with similar qualifications, the new salary shall not be greater than the salary of the highest paid faculty in the college. - 4.9 Honorary Titles and Emeritus Faculty. - 4.91 Honorary Titles.
+Several honorary titles Regents' Professor, University Distinguished Professor, Emeritus (or distinguished emeritus) Status recognize long and distinguished service.

+- 4.92 Regents' Professor.
 Upon the recommendation of the Chancellor, the Board of Regents, from time to time, may bestow the title of "Regents' Professor" upon a very select number of tenured faculty members who have demonstrated the following: - (1) Excellence in teaching and exceptional dedication to students; - (2) National or international distinction and acclaim for academic achievement or scholarship; and, - (3) Notable contributions and commitment to their Component institutions and communities.